Do Solar Panels Increase Home Value? Yes! Zillow found that homes with solar energy systems saw a 4.1% higher sales value.

 Who doesn’t love those things?
 That’s why the value of solar is increasing, not to mention:

-- Technology is improving, so prices dropped 80% in the last ten years.
+- Technology is improving; solar prices dropped 80% in the last ten years.
 That makes solar investments approximately $2.50 to $3.38 per watt now.

-- Incentives and financing that offer at least 26% tax credit rebate and $0 upfront cost.
+- Incentives and financing offer at least a 30% tax credit rebate and $0 upfront cost.

 - Grid-tied connection for continuous energy to match any demand.

-Full disclosure, there are two caveats you need to be aware of with this built-in value boost solar systems give your home.
+Full disclosure, there are two important qualifications you need to be aware of with this built-in value boost solar systems give your home.

-- Trap you in long-term contracts where you still pay for your energy.
+- Trap you into long-term contracts where you still pay for your energy.

 - Have rate escalations based on the solar company’s determination.